Ikuo Oyama: Life in Prewar Japan

-Ikuo Oyama was born on September 20, 1880.
+Ikuo Oyama was born on 20 September 1880.
 He graduated from Waseda University in 1905.
-After studying at the Chicago University and Munchen University (Ludwig-Maximilians Universitat Munchen), he became a professor of Waseda University in 1915.
+After studying at the University of Chicago and the Ludwig-Maximilians-Universität München, he became a professor of Waseda University in 1915.
 In 1926, he became chairman of the Labour-Farmer Party.

 In 1928, the Labour-Farmer Party was banned due to accusations of having links to communism.
 The same year in 1928 the Communist International had denounced Oyama as a "social democrat and a handmaiden of the capitalist imperialists.".
 By the time Oyama had founded the Labor Farmer Party in 1928 he had severed all connection with the Communist Party.

 Yamamoto Senji, a colleague of Oyama, was assassinated on the same day as he had presented testimony in the Japanese Diet regarding torture of prisoners.

 Life in the United States

 Oyama went to live in the United States in 1932.
 By 1945 he was doing research and teaching at Northwestern University under the patronage of American Japanese specialist Kenneth Colegrove.
 Ikuo Oyama would serve as Colegrove's assistant for research of Japanese Political Science in Northwestern University.
 In 1947, Colegrove would denounce Ikuo Oyama after Oyama began to advocate a common front between Socialists and Communists against the Japanese government and GHQ.

 During his time in the United States he worked closely with the US Government.
 In 1945 John K. Emmerson approached Oyama to discuss the former Labor Farmer Party politician's role in postwar Japan.

 According to Emmerson, Oyama was against the removal of the Emperor by the Allied powers but was confident that the Japanese themselves would reform the imperial institution.
 In addition, Oyama hoped that the Japanese constitution would be revised to establish a genuine party government and guarantee the freedom of speech and press.

 By 1945 Oyama had been receiving letters from Japanese anti-war activists Nosaka Sanzo, and Kaji Wataru that requested for Oyama to assume leadership of an "international organization of Japanese".
 However Oyama was hesitant to openly endorse such a group for fear of endangering the lives of his followers back in Japan.

-In a banquet held in his honor in Honolulu following the Surrender of Japan, Oyama revealed that the US government requested he return to Japan as a "sort of" representative of the US.
+In a banquet held in his honor in Honolulu following the surrender of Japan, Oyama revealed that the US government requested he return to Japan as a "sort of" representative of the US.
 Oyama refused, instead stating that he wanted to return to Japan as an independent person and participate in the democratic reconstruction of Japan.